BREAKINGVIEWS: Investors in Reliance Industries need more to rely on

 A sizeable new investment in the energy sector might reassure.
 And perhaps the slow progress on the share buyback suggests something is cooking.
 But if management does not have firm plans to spend the spare money, the pressure to return more cash to shareholders will increase.

 In January, Reliance announced a $2.1 billion share buyback.
 So far less than a quarter of that sum has been spent.
 Reliance's dividend yield of 1.2 percent is below the Sensex average of 1.8 percent.
+Rather than allowing the AGM on June 7 to turn into the usual cakewalk, investors should make their voices heard.
 Reliance shareholders are in need of commercial and financial refreshment.

 CONTEXT NEWS

-- Reliance generates up to $1 billion in free cash every quarter and held $13.8 billion at end-March.
+- Mukesh Ambani's Reliance Industries will hold its annual general meeting on June 7.
+Reliance generates up to $1 billion in free cash every quarter and held $13.8 billion at end-March.

 - The company has so far acquired less than a quarter of the $2.1 billion of shares it plans to buy back from investors.
 Its return on capital slipped to 11.4 percent in quarter ending March 31 this year from 13.8 percent two years ago, Reuters reported on June 5.